 JHL’s courses

-JHL members are entitled to Finland’s most diverse range of working life training.
-Develop your occupational competence further, learn more about protection of interests, or take your pick from open UAS courses (UAS = university of applied sciences)!
+JHL members are entitled to Finland’s most diverse range of free working life training.
+Develop your occupational competence further, learn more about protection of interests, or study in an open university of applied sciences and get support from your trade union!

 As our member, you can make use of our diverse range of high-quality courses.
-The course and event calendar (in Finnish) has all the information about upcoming courses.
-As a rule, the courses we organise are free for our members.
-The union will take care of the travel costs, course fees, accommodation, and meal costs.
-Studying is really worth it!
+This training is mostly free of charge – your trade union JHL will take care of travel expenses, course fees, accommodation and meal expenses.
+You really profit from getting training!

 What can I study?

-For our current range, visit the course and event calendar.
+Visit the course and event calendar to view our current range of courses.
 The selection varies, but we organise diverse courses for many tastes.
+The course selection is widest in Finnish, but we also offer some courses in English.

-The JHL Institute branches are located in Kuopio (Puistokatu 6), Oulu (Mäkelininkatu 31) and Tampere (Kalevantie 2).
+JHL Institute has branches in Kuopio (Puistokatu 6), Oulu (Mäkelininkatu 31) and Tampere (Kalevantie 2).

-For our current range, visit the course and event calendar.
-The selection varies, but here are some of the courses that we organise regularly:
+Visit the course and event calendar to view our current range of courses.
+The selection varies, but here are some of the courses that we organise regularly (please note that many of these courses are taught in Finnish and Swedish):

 • themed courses for new members that familiarise them with JHL